M4n0zz/Gen1PokeScripts/README.md

 ### Installation

 1. **Insert code:**
-Use [Nickname Writer](https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes) to insert the nickname codes, or alternatively, copy and paste the hex code directly into the appropriate memory address using an emulator:
+Use [Nickname Converter](https://timovm.github.io/NicknameConverter/) to translate hex payloads to nickname codes, then [Nickname Writer](https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes) to inject them, or alternatively, copy and paste the hex code directly into the appropriate memory address if using a compatible emulator:
 - $D8B5 for Pokémon Red & Blue
 - $D8B4 for Pokémon Yellow